Submissions and submitter appeals

 - Is addressed to Council’s assessment manager (if known).

-If you lodge a submission and it is considered NOT ‘properly made’, the submission will be considered by Council’s Assessment Manager, however, you will not be permitted rights to appeal.
+If you lodge a submission and it is considered NOT ‘properly made’, the submission may be considered by Council’s Assessment Manager, however, you will not be permitted rights to appeal.
+When a submission is made to Council, receipt of your submission will be given, however Council will not necessarily advise whether the submission is properly made or not.

 Is my submission confidential?